 Are you looking for a new job?
 This page contains a list of specialist pharmacist sites, locum sites and more general job sites.

-If you have failed your pre-registration assessment three times or do not wish to train to become a pharmacist, rest assured that there are a number of alternative options available to you.
+If you have failed your registration assessment three times or do not wish to train to become a pharmacist, rest assured that there are a number of alternative options available to you.
 Remember that you do have a good science degree as well as your own skills, knowledge and experience and many graduate vacancies do not specify particular degree disciplines.

-The aim of this fact sheet is to:-
+The aim of this page is to:-

 - suggest other career options and ideas for further studies and research